23122K/swift-loggable/README.md

 ```
 ### @Omit, @Tag and @Level
 #### Basics
-Each of this macros can be use together, excluding plain `@Omit` as it would not make any sense.
-Using this macros is the same as providing parameters explicitly to `@Log` and `@OSLog`.
+Each of this macros can be use together, excluding `@Omit` with not parameters as it would not make any sense.
+Using these macros is the same as providing parameters explicitly to `@Log` and `@OSLog`.
 Redundant parameters are ignored.
-Both of this examples are the same.
+Both of the following examples produce the same result.
 ```swift
 extension Foo {
   @Log(level: .debug, omit: .result, tag: "Example")